s3gfaultx/rtmp-qsv-service/README.md

 This Docker image can be used to create a video streaming server that supports [**RTMP**](https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol), [**HLS**](https://en.wikipedia.org/wiki/HTTP_Live_Streaming), [**DASH**](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) out of the box.
 It also allows adaptive streaming and custom transcoding of video streams.
-All modules are built from source on Debian Linux base images.
+All modules are built from source on Ubuntu 22.04 Linux base images.

 ## Features
  * The backend is [**Nginx**](http://nginx.org/en/) with [**nginx-rtmp-module**](https://github.com/arut/nginx-rtmp-module).